-- Weed seeds are also transported by wind across properties and in waterways on to farms down stream.
+- Weed seeds are also transported by the wind across properties and in waterways on farms downstream.

 - These often lead to legal problems and illustrate that weed control must often be a combined effort between properties.

-- There is now documented evidence of weeds that have developed a resistance to chemicals used to control them.
+- There is no documented evidence of weeds that have developed a resistance to chemicals used to control them.

 How can you tell if you have a problem?

-- Specific weeds flowering at certain times of the year.
+- Specific weeds flower at certain times of the year.